flink-extended/ai-flow/docs/content/architecture/overview.md

    * __Scheduling Service__: Scheduling Service is responsible for processing requests to submit workflow, run workflow, stop workflow, etc.

-3. __Notification Server__: Notification Server provides event listening and notification functions.
+3. __Notification Server__: Notification Server provides notification service which support the event publishing and subscription.

 4. __Scheduler__: Scheduler provides the function of executing workflow.